Akitoshi Saito

+Akitoshi Saito (斎藤 彰俊, Saitō Akitoshi) is a Japanese retired professional wrestler primarily known for his tenures with Pro Wrestling Noah (Noah) where he is a former five-time GHC Tag Team Champion and a former two-time Global Tag League winner in 2008 and 2011.
+Saito is also known for a seven-year stint with New Japan Pro Wrestling (NJPW).

 Early life

-Before pro wrestling, Akitoshi Saito was trained in karate by Masashi Aoyagi.
+Prior to his professional wrestling career, Saito was trained in karate by Masashi Aoyagi.
 Saito seconded Aoyagi in his matches against Atsushi Onita in Frontier Martial-Arts Wrestling in 1989.
 He was trained for pro wrestling by Aoyagi and Yoshiaki Fujiwara.

-Career
+Professional wrestling career

-Early years (1990–1991)
+Early career (1990–1991)

 Saito made his pro wrestling debut in Pioneer Senshi and spent much of his early career in W*ING, a small promotion where he enjoyed moderate success.

 New Japan Pro Wrestling (1991–1998)

 He joined New Japan Pro-Wrestling in December 1991, along with his mentor Masashi Aoyagi, feuding with Shiro Koshinaka and Kuniaki Kobayashi.
 In 1992, the four formed a faction later named Heisei Ishingun, but left the promotion in 1998.